More than just beautiful, diamonds have been for possibly thousands of years a symbol of love, romance and commitment.

 Coloured diamonds, known as ‘fancy’ diamonds, can come in many colours.
 Aim to purchase stones with the brightest colour possible.
 Consider current fashion, which often determines value of coloured stones.

 With diamonds it is difficult to find stones that have no inclusions.
 However, most inclusions are invisible to the naked eye.
-You will need ato examine your stone for inclusions.
+You will need a loupe to examine your stone for inclusions.

 The less inclusions in a stone the better.

 As with most gemstones, diamonds can be cut in a wide variety of styles.
 The style is your choice.
 However, as with all gemstones, the quality of the cut is of high importance.
-Most stones in commercial jewellery are.
-Look for stones, if you can find them and can afford them.
+Most stones in commercial jewellery are production cut.
+Look for custom cut stones, if you can find them and can afford them.
 A stone should be brilliant across the entire stone.
 A dead and dull centre is a certain indicator of a bad cut.

 Larger diamonds of the same quality will be substantially more expensive, due to their rarity.